sinsinkun/sdl2-template/README.md

 ## Enabling OpenGL
 - Swapped SDL native renderer for OpenGL renderer on gui branch
 - Added new flag to tasks.json `-lopengl32`

+## Text rendering
+- Utilizing the SDL2_ttf library for rendering text
+- Added new flag to tasks.json `-lSDL2_ttf`